Messyginger0804/contracts_dfwsc/diego_espino.md

 As part of his ongoing professional responsibilities, Diego Espino agrees to:

 1. **LinkedIn Activity:**
-   * Maintain a LinkedIn profile listing **“DFW Software Consulting”** as his current place of employment.
+   * Maintain a LinkedIn profile listing **“DFW Software Consulting”** as his current contracting affiliation.
    * Publish **at least one professional LinkedIn post per week** related to software development, technology, or company projects.

 2. **Community Participation:**